 If you will have breast reconstruction later, your surgeon will remove enough skin over your breast during the mastectomy to be able to close the skin flaps.

 Breast reconstruction with implants is usually done in two stages, or surgeries.
 During the surgeries, you will receive general anesthesia.
-This is medicine that keeps you asleep and pain-free).
+This is medicine that keeps you asleep and pain-free.

 In the first stage: